Evelios/linux-settings/.vim/doc/vimtips.md

 # Mastering vim

 This section is about mastering the basics of vim and honing the core skills.
+For a good reference of these commands look at `:help quickref`.

-## Basic Movement (left-right-motions) (up-down-motions)
+## Basic Movement (left-right-motions) (up-down-motions) (scrolling)

 * `h, j, k, l` left, down, up, right
 * `gm` go to the middle of the line